Jelmerro/Vieb/README.md

 if Vieb was started at least once.
 It is also the location of the download and browsing history, but these can be disabled separately in the settings.

-Please see the [Default settings](app/default-settings.json) for all options, the syntax of the viebrc.json is identical to these defaults.
-Settings can be changed at runtime with the `:set` command.

 There are examples to make Vieb behave more like [Chromium](examples/chromium.json) and [Firefox](examples/firefox.json).